psychoinformatics-de/ipsy-docs/source/internal/email.rst

 Our servers use ``mail.ovgu.de`` as a smarthost for (exim's) outgoing email. mail.ovgu.de only accepts on-campus unauthenticated SMTP connections if it can do a reverse DNS lookup of the machine.
-Thus ``mudflap`` and all ``snakes`` (all behind NAT) must use Medusa to send email, and cannot use mail.ovgu.de directly.
+Thus ``mudflap`` and all ``snakes`` (all behind NAT) must use Medusa to send email and cannot use mail.ovgu.de directly.

 Mailing Lists
 =============